 Many people wonder if they can sew #4 on their home machine or if it requires industrial power.
 We have the best answer for that: IT DEPENDS.
 Many home sewing machines are very heavy duty and can handle the thickness like a pro.
-It is best to request a sample and just run through your machine.
-Try sewing through 3 layers and see how it goes.
+It is best to request cotton canvas samples and just run through your machine.
+Try sewing through three layers and see how it goes.
 The other reason “it depends” is because of thread options.
 Most home machines will limit you to lighter thread options. #4 Cotton Duck is heavy, so a heavy thread is ideal.
-I use a bonded nylon tex 69 on my floorcloths.
-My home machine has surprised me over the years handling thick leather and upholstery, but there is not way it is going to deliver nice seams of tex 69 bonded nylon!
-I must use my industrial machine.
-Again, just hit us up for some samples and give it try!
+I use a bonded nylon Tex 69 on my floor cloths.
+My home machine has surprised me over the years handling thick leather and upholstery, but it’s not likely to deliver nice seams using heavier Tex 69 bonded nylon!
+For that, I use my industrial machine.
+Again, just hit us up for some samples of our cotton duck fabric and give it try!
 We would love to hear about any home sewing machine that can easily handle heavy threads!

 Our Heavy Numbered Ducks are such a unique Heavyweight textile material that it almost doesn’t feel right to just call them canvas fabric.
 They can solve project needs like no other!
 Floor Coverings, Wall coverings for sound dampening, storage bins, equipment and machinery covers, industrial belting, tool bags, painter bags, horse packs, & more!
 Here is a quick look at #1